 With this list, we used the Crossref API to download all publication metadata.
 We were able to obtain records for 162 journals.
 This resulted in over 445,000 papers, which we then filtered on Crossref’s published.print field for 2010 and onwards, resulting in 109,553 papers.
-As of April 01, 2024 we were able to obtain 93,931 of these PDFs, and we use this as the denominator in the study.
-We converted the PDFs to plaintext using a combination of UNIX command line utilities and optical character recognition software.
+We used the published.print field as it was the only reliable indicator of actual publication date, and the most complete.
+As of mid-2023 we were able to obtain 93,931 of these articles in PDF and HTML formats, and we use this as the denominator in the study.
+We converted the PDFs to plaintext using the open source command line utility pdftotext, and we converted the HTML files to text using the html2text utility.

 Identifying the papers that relied on data, statistical analysis, and experiments was an iterative process.
 In each case we read target papers and devised a dictionary of terms meant to uniquely identify others like them.
-We extensively revised these dictionaries to arrive at terms that seemed to maximally discriminate for target reports.
+We iteratively revised these dictionaries to arrive at terms that seemed to maximally discriminate for target reports.
 The dictionaries eventually comprised 52, 180, and 133 strings, symbols, or regular expressions for the three categories respectively.

 The dictionaries were then used with custom functions to create document feature matrices (DFM), where each paper is an observation, each column a dictionary term, and each cell a count of that term.
 The DFM format made the papers amenable to large-scale analysis.
 In machine learning parlance, this process is known as feature engineering.

-For the first research question – examining the presence of replication code and data in papers involving statistical inference – we hand-coded a total of 1,624 papers with boolean categories and identified 585 that relied on statistical inference.
+For the first research question – examining the presence of code and data in papers involving statistical inference – we hand-coded a total of 1,624 papers with boolean categories and identified 585 that relied on statistical inference.
 We defined statistical inference papers as any that involved mathematical modeling of data.
+These include terms associated with the specification of statistical models like ordinary least squares, regression, and control group or variables.
 This definition is meant to capture a simple idea: mathematical modeling requires computer instructions that perform functions on numbers.
-In the absence of replication materials, these transformations cannot be exactly reproduced by readers.
+In the absence of computational reproducibility materials, these transformations cannot be exactly reproduced by readers.
 We also developed a dictionary of 35 terms for formal theory papers, because we wished to exclude papers that did not apply a model to real-world data.

 For the second question — examining what proportion of experiments were preregistered — we hand-coded 518 papers with a single boolean category: whether the paper reported one or more original experiments.
 We defined this as any article containing an experiment where the researchers had control over treatment.

 We then trained two machine learning models — the Support Vector Machine (SVM) and Naive Bayes (NB) binary classifiers — to arrive at estimates for the total number of statistical inference and experimental papers.
-SVMs are a pattern recognition algorithms that give binary classifications to variables in high-dimensional feature space by finding the optimal separating boundary between labeled training data (James et al. 2021, 337–72; Cristianini and Shawe-Taylor 2000).
-The NB family of algorithms calculate the posterior probability of a given classified input based on the independent probability of all the values of its features; it then applies this trained algorithm to classify new inputs (Rhys 2020, 135–67).
+SVMs are a pattern recognition algorithms that give binary classifications to variables in high-dimensional feature space by finding the optimal separating boundary between labeled training data (49,50).
+The NB family of algorithms calculate the posterior probability of a given classified input based on the independent probability of all the values of its features; it then applies this trained algorithm to classify new inputs (51).

 We report the SVM model results both for their greater accuracy and due to our theoretical prior that the model would be more suitable for a high-dimensional classification problem.
 For the first research question, our SVM model achieved 92.35% accuracy for statistical papers.
 For the classifying experiments, the accuracy was 86.05%.
-In Appendix 1 we report the confusion matrices, hyperparemeter tuning data, NB models, and initial exploratory analysis using logistic regression to create predictive probability plots.
+In Appendix 1 we report the confusion matrices, hyperparemeter tuning data, and NB models.